rails/rails/guides/source/active_record_validations.md

 This method validates that a checkbox on the user interface was checked when a form was submitted.
-This is typically used when the user needs to agree to your application's terms of service, confirm reading some text, or any similar concept.
+This is typically used when the user needs to agree to your application's terms of service, confirm that some text is read, or any similar concept.
 This validation is very specific to web applications and this 'acceptance' does not need to be recorded anywhere in your database (if you don't have a field for it, the helper will just create a virtual attribute).